Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 \subsection{Contributions}

 GNEPs given by polynomial or rational functions are studied in \cite{nie2023convex,Nie2020gs,NieTangZgnep21}.
 Particularly, in \cite{nie2023convex,NieTangZgnep21}, Moment-SOS relaxation methods are proposed to find GNEs or to detect their nonexistence.
-These methods require to use {\it Lagrange multiplier expressions} (LMEs) for some common constraints like simplex, balls, or cubes.
+These methods require {\it Lagrange multiplier expressions} (LMEs), which are known and convenient for some common constraints like simplices, balls, or cubes.
 However, for more general constraints, LMEs are quite expensive to obtain.
 In particular, for GNEPs with many linear constraints, the usage of LMEs is quite inconvenient.
-In this paper, we study these kinds of GNEPs, which have many quasi-linear constraints.
+In this paper, we study this kind of GNEP, which has many quasi-linear constraints.
 The linear property of constraints can be used to get computationally convenient expressions for Lagrange multipliers.
 This novel approach greatly improves the efficiency of solving GNEPs.

 Note that $x = (x_1, \ldots, x_N)$ is a GNE if and only if every $x_i \in \mc{S}_i(x_{-i})$.
 In computation, one can relax $x_i \in \mc{S}_i(x_{-i})$ by KKT conditions.
 For the $i$th player's decision problem $\mbox{F}_i(x_{-i})$, these conditions are \be \boxed{